Home

 Here's Why!!

-A good mentor is a HUGE bonus for you and can be for your mentor as well - trust me, I know from personal experience.
+Having a good mentor to provide mentor coaching is a HUGE bonus for you and can be for your mentor as well - trust me, I know from personal experience.

 Several years ago I was a mentor to 3 new teachers, recent graduates from teacher's college.
 It was a very busy year for me but I loved it and they had each other to lean on as well.